ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 ### Color picker

-Colors from outside of the preconfigured palette can be set using the "Color picker" option available at the bottom of the color selection dropdown.
+You can set colors from outside of the pre-configured palette using the "Color picker" option available at the bottom of the color selection dropdown.

-Color picker applies colors in the **HSL** format as it is default for the font color feature.
-This can be changed using the {@link module:ui/colorpicker/utils~ColorPickerConfig `config.fontColor.colorPicker.format`} option.
+Color picker applies colors in the **HSL** format as it is the default for the font color feature.
+You can change this using the {@link module:ui/colorpicker/utils~ColorPickerConfig `config.fontColor.colorPicker.format`} option.
 Available color formats are defined in the {@link module:ui/colorpicker/utils~ColorPickerOutputFormat} type.
-Note that this change will not affect the color input &ndash; it always accepts only values given in the `hex` format (with or without the `#` sign at the beginning).
+This change will not affect the color input &ndash; it always accepts only values given in the `hex` format (with or without the `#` sign at the beginning).

-To disable the color picker entirely for the given feature, set the {@link module:font/fontconfig~FontColorConfig#colorPicker `config.fontColor.colorPicker`} (or {@link module:font/fontconfig~FontColorConfig#colorPicker `config.fontBackgroundColor.colorPicker`}) option to `false`.
+To turn off the color picker entirely for the given feature, set the {@link module:font/fontconfig~FontColorConfig#colorPicker `config.fontColor.colorPicker`} (or {@link module:font/fontconfig~FontColorConfig#colorPicker `config.fontBackgroundColor.colorPicker`}) option to `false`.

 ```js
 ClassicEditor